Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for each parameter, so baseline is 3.
-The description adds no additional meaning beyond the schema, staying at baseline.
+Schema coverage is 100% and already describes each parameter.
+The description adds no additional meaning beyond what the schema provides, so a baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.